davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

-The structural profile shown on @fig:neogene_sections|c closely aligns with offshore seismic lines in the region [@Trehu1991], and the part between the San Andreas and San Gregorio-Hosgri faults restores to southern California latitudes, adjacent to the Mojave plateau and extended southern California batholith.
+The structural profile shown on @fig:neogene_sections|c closely aligns with offshore seismic lines in the region [@Trehu1991], and the part between the San Andreas and San Gregorio-Hosgri faults restores to southern California latitudes, adjacent to the Mojave Plateau and extended southern California batholith.